learn-co-curriculum/dsc-parallel-and-distributed-computing-with-mapreduce/README.md

 ## Parallel and Distributed Processing

-The MapReduce programming paradigm is designed to allow __Parallel and Distributed Processing__  of large sets of data (also known as Big Data).
+The MapReduce programming paradigm is designed to allow __parallel and distributed processing__  of large sets of data (also known as big data).
 MapReduce allows us to convert such big datasets into sets of __tuples__ as __key:value__ pairs, as we'll see shortly.
 These pairs are analogous to the data structures we saw with dictionaries and JSON files etc. These tuples are __mapped__ and __reduced__ in a computational environment to allow distributed execution of complex tasks on a group (cluster) of interconnected computers.

 So in simpler terms, _MapReduce uses parallel distributed computing to turn big data into regular data._